danielpetho/fancy/CONTRIBUTING.md

 ## Stack

-- Tailwind CSS for styling the components.
+- Tailwind v4 for styling the components.
 - Motion (formerly Framer Motion) for animations.
 Please use the latest version.
 - React 18 (React 19 is not supported yet).
 - MDX for the documentation.